 - Verbal Taarof: These are all the compliments that are within everyday conversations and relationships.

-- Practical Taarof: These are Taarof expressed practically, such as inviting others, giving food, fruits, and sweets during receptions, giving gifts, and flowers on special occasions (although verbal Taarof are also present in this type of Taarof).
+- Practical Taarof: These are Taarof expressed practically, such as inviting others, giving food, fruits, and sweets during receptions, and giving gifts, and flowers on special occasions (although verbal Taarof is also present in this type of Taarof).